adasprilla/TouchPad-Gestures/README.md

 libinput-gestures-setup desktop
 ````

-After *choosing one of the above*, you can use then run the following commands:
+After choosing one of the above, you can use then run the following commands:

 Enable the app to start automatically in the background when you
 log in with: